UNO student died from fentanyl poisoning after Uber ride, coroner's office says

 NEW ORLEANS - A student that died under unknown circumstances after she disappeared with a rideshare driver following her first Mardi Gras parade apparently died of fentanyl poisoning and ethanol intoxication, the coroner's office told WWLTV.

 Ciaya Whetstone was at a New Orleans bar with friends following the parade Feb.
 19 and reportedly left with an Uber driver to go back to her apartment.
-According to Whetstone's roommate, Whetstone went came home, changed clothes and left the apartment again with the Uber driver.
+According to Whetstone's roommate, Whetstone went home, changed clothes and left the apartment again with the Uber driver.

 The timeline following their departure is unclear.
 Whetstone was later brought to a hospital in a private vehicle that same night and was pronounced dead.